evangoldsmith/nba-regression/README.md

 # nba-regression
 NBA Matchup Prediction Model Using Logistic Regression

+[@BasketBrainBot](https://twitter.com/BasketBrainBot) on twitter tweets out game picks each day!
+Bot is deployed using Google Cloud Functions.

 ## Data
-All data was webscraped using BeautifulSoup [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) from [TeamRankings.com](https://www.teamrankings.com/) and [Basketball-Reference.com](https://www.basketball-reference.com).
+All data is webscraped using BeautifulSoup [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) from [TeamRankings.com](https://www.teamrankings.com/) and [Basketball-Reference.com](https://www.basketball-reference.com).
+The `scraper.

 There are various .csv files under the `data/` directory containing training data for the model.